square/sudo_pair/sudo_plugin-sys/README.md

 with older versions (and vice versa), doing so should not be necessary.
 If you find a use-case that requires this, please [let us know][new-issue].

+## Usage

+This project simply exposes the raw sudo plugin API bindings to Rust.
+While these raw FFI bindings may be used directly, we encourage the use of a safe wrapper such as the [sudo_plugin][sudo_plugin] project.

+For a demonstration of how to use the raw FFI bindings directly, see the [raw_plugin_api][raw_plugin_api] example project.

 ## Contributions

 Contributions are welcome!